amzn/selling-partner-api-docs/guides/en-US/use-case-guides/product-type-definitions-api-use-case-guide/definitions-product-types-api-use-case-guide_2020-09-01.md

 * Authorization from the selling partner for whom you are making calls.
 See the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md) for more information.

+* Approval for the Product Listing role in your developer profile.

+* The Product Listing role selected in the App registration page for your application.

 ## Step 1.
 Search Product Type Definitions

 Call the [searchDefinitionsProductTypes](https://github.com/amzn/selling-partner-api-docs/blob/main/references/product-type-definitions-api/definitionsProductTypes_2020-09-01.md#searchdefinitionsproducttypes) operation to search product types available in the Product Type Definitions API.